Asia Insurance Post

 Select Page

-Govt,GIC Re and New India stitch up a $100 million `Bharat Marine Pool’ with a sovereign guarantee, to provide covers to ships sailing in war zones
+Govt,GIC Re and New India stitch up $100 million`Bharat Marine Pool’ with a sovereign guarantee, to re/insure war risks for vessels

 by AIP Online Bureau | Apr 9, 2026 | Eco/Invest/Demography, Indian News, Non-Life, Reinsurance, Risk Management | 0 comments

-New Delhi:The government and the Indian general insurers, led by state owned GIC Re and New India Assurance, the largest general insurer in the country, have stitched up a $100 million(around Rs 940 crore) Bharat Marine Pool, that would provide cover for vessels that are sailing through war zones.
+New Delhi:Looking beyond the ongoing West Asia crisis, which has severely paralysed global maritime trade and as a permanent measure,the Government and the Indian general insurers, led by state owned GIC Re, New India Assurance(NIA), have stitched up a $100 million(around Rs 940 crore) Bharat Marine Pool(BMP), that would manage the war risk for vessels.

-Any capacity beyond Rs100 million will be covered by a sovereign guarantee from the Indian government.
+Any capacity beyond $100 million, if required in terms of reinsurance, will be covered by a sovereign guarantee from the Indian government.

 There will not be any monetary contribution from GIC Re and other insurers to create entire corpus of $100 million, which will be generated out of the capacity provided by the participating members of the pool.

-From the government side, both the Ministry of Shipping and the Department of Financial Services were involved in the discussions with insurers.
+From the government side, both the Ministry of Shipping and the Department of Financial Services were involved in the discussions with the re/insurers.

-Though, the immediate reason for setting up a new Marine Pool is to insure vessels traveling in the Persian Gulf, amidst the Middle East war, that has been posing severe risks to the shipping industry and had pushed up the marine premium significantly, the pool will continue as a permanent stand by platform for any future need at times of war ,irrespective of its use in the ongoing Middle East crisis, after a 15-day ceasefire deal by warring parties has already been announced.
+The immediate reason for setting up a new Marine Pool is to insure vessels traveling in the Persian Gulf, amidst the Middle East war, that has been posing severe risks to the shipping industry and had pushed up the marine premium significantly.

 The Middle East conflict began on February 28 when the U.S. and Israel launched attacks on Iran.
 Tehran has since closed the Strait of Hormuz and struck sites in other countries in the region.